grafana/pyroscope/docs/sources/operators-guide/mimir-runbooks/_index.md

 - Consider reducing the time range and/or cardinality of the query.
 To reduce the cardinality of the query, you can add more label matchers to the query, restricting the set of matching series.
 - Consider increasing the per-tenant limit by using the `-querier.max-fetched-chunk-bytes-per-query` option (or `max_fetched_chunk_bytes_per_query` in the runtime configuration).

-### err-mimir-max-query-length
+### err-fire-max-query-length

 This error occurs when the time range of a query exceeds the configured maximum length.

-Both PromQL instant and range queries can fetch metrics data over a period of time.
+Both PromQL instant and range queries can fetch profiles data over a period of time.
 A [range query](https://prometheus.io/docs/prometheus/latest/querying/api/#range-queries) requires a `start` and `end` timestamp, so the difference of `end` minus `start` is the time range length of the query.
 An [instant query](https://prometheus.io/docs/prometheus/latest/querying/api/#instant-queries) requires a `time` parameter and the query is executed fetching samples at that point in time.
-However, even an instant query can fetch metrics data over a period of time by using the [range vector selectors](https://prometheus.io/docs/prometheus/latest/querying/basics/#range-vector-selectors).
+However, even an instant query can fetch profiles data over a period of time by using the [range vector selectors](https://prometheus.io/docs/prometheus/latest/querying/basics/#range-vector-selectors).
-For example, the instant query `sum(rate(http_requests_total{job="prometheus"}[1h]))` fetches metrics over a 1 hour period.
+For example, the instant query `sum(rate(http_requests_total{job="prometheus"}[1h]))` fetches profiles over a 1 hour period.
-This time period is what Grafana Mimir calls the _query time range length_ (or _query length_).
+This time period is what Grafana Fire calls the _query time range length_ (or _query length_).

-Mimir has a limit on the query length.
+Fire has a limit on the query length.
 This limit is applied to partial queries, after they've split (according to time) by the query-frontend.
 This limit protects the system’s stability from potential abuse or mistakes.
 To configure the limit on a per-tenant basis, use the `-store.max-query-length` option (or `max_query_length` in the runtime configuration).

-### err-mimir-tenant-max-request-rate
+### err-fire-tenant-max-request-rate

 This error occurs when the rate of write requests per second is exceeded for this tenant.